material-shell/material-shell/README.md

 -   **Maximize**: Single window at a time
 -   **Split**: 2 windows side by side
--   **Simple**: All windows evenly split and stacked along horizontal or vertical axis (useful for ultra wide monitor)
+-   **Simple**: All windows evenly split and stacked along the horizontal or vertical axis (useful for ultra-wide monitor)
--   **Half**: One master window on the left then others windows stacked to the right
+-   **Half**: One master window on the left then other windows stacked to the right
 -   **Grid**: All windows displayed as a grid

 ## Persistence

 The **best way** to **configure** the desktop layout is to **not** have to **do it**.

-Material Shell **keeps track** of every **decision** relative to the desktop layout: where are windows, in which workspaces, and in which order.
+Material Shell **keeps track** of every **decision** relative to the desktop layout: where the windows are, in which workspaces, and in which order.

 This allows **configuration** of the layouts **on the go** while using it.